Social Justice Action Group (SJAG)

 How do I start a group on campus?

-Head to the SGA office on the 2nd floor of the JRC to fill out a group registration form.
+Head to the SGA office on the second floor of the Rosenfield Center to fill out a group registration form.
 You will need two people to provide contact information and a mission for your group.

 How do I recruit members for my group?

 You could do anything from tabling outside the dining hall to postering around campus with a time/place for meeting(s).
-Ask the [ace] chair to send out an all caampus email advertising your event and don't forget to set up an email for your group.
-Holding events like Pub Nights or bringing speakers to campus is also an efffective way to recruit members.
+Ask the All Campus Events chair to send out an all campus email advertising your event and don't forget to set up an email for your group.
+Holding events like pub nights or bringing speakers to campus is also an effective way to recruit members.

 Where can I get funding and how do I get reimbursed?